oznogon/gattaibushido-public/rules/06_appendices.md

 **+Storm:** mechanical notation that an effect triggers one of Coach's Waves
 **Suit:** the category of pip on the playing cards (Spades, Hearts, Diamonds, and Clubs)
 **Suit Value:** a numerical value tied to a card's Suit (Spades=4, Hearts=3, Diamonds=2, and Clubs=1)
-**+Tarry:** when the Pilots choose to spend time inactive, causing a Discard from the Deck
+**+Tarry:** when the Pilots choose to spend time inactive, causing a Discard from Coach's Deck
 **Tech:** Short for "Technique," Techs are special powers you can trigger during Throwdowns and some other game situations.
 **Throwdown:** the standard full-team conflict resolution system
-**Trash:** a face-up stack of cards next to the Deck; discarded cards from the Deck are sent here
+**Trash:** a face-up stack of cards next to each Deck; discarded cards from a Deck are sent here
 **+Trauma:** a trigger that damages your Pilot by reducing her Commitment ranks
 **Wave:** one of Coach's two primary scripted Threat actions against the Pilots (the less heinous one)
 **+Wave:** mechanical notation that an effect triggers one of Coach's Waves